eljefe303030/Melius/README.md

 1. The mod Weapon Sound Fixes has the side effect of controller vibration for Maelstrom, Grendel and some other weapons being low to non-existent.
 2. The larger your inventory contents, the more lag you will experience when coming in and out of menus.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.
 3. The Random NPC Height mod can cause clipping for female NPCs and furniture.
+4. If you kill and enemey and their head explodes, stripping them of their armour will result in a gap of textures around their neck.
-4. If you experience CTDs when dying, disable the mod **Death Echoes** (no. 201 in the Gameplay Changes section.)
+5. If you experience CTDs when dying, disable the mod **Death Echoes** (no. 201 in the Gameplay Changes section.)

 ## Changelog